Files

 Additional Information

 Instead of a single color, different textures can be applied as an appearance to the buildings.
-Check out the parameters in the AppearanceSetter to style and alter textures.
+Explore the AppearanceSetter parameters to adjust or apply different textures.

 Data Attribution